 The Paws for Progress proposal encompasses a range of crucial initiatives aimed at enhancing safety, security, and the overall infrastructure of campus buildings.
 These include vital upgrades to HVAC systems, improvements to accessibility, renovations to playgrounds, and necessary building expansions.
 The comprehensive plan for these enhancements has been in motion since October 2022, following the Board of Education's approval to collaborate with Facility Solutions Group (FSG) to devise a strategic framework for facility improvements and maintenance.

 Integral to the district's financial planning is the insight provided by LJ Hart, a reputable school bond service company.
 Regular financial reports from LJ Hart, combined with assessments of local Assessed Valuation, have ensured the district can issue new bonds while maintaining the debt service levy at a steady $0.8691 per one hundred dollars of assessed valuation of real and personal property.
-Through responsible refinancing and timely repayment of bonds, the district has maximized its bonding capacity without necessitating a tax tate increase.
+Through responsible refinancing and timely repayment of bonds, the district has maximized its bonding capacity without necessitating a tax rate increase.

 The successful passage of Paws for Progress enables essential projects outlined in the ballot language for April 2.
 These initiatives include the replacement or upgrade of HVAC systems district-wide, roofing and fire alarm system enhancements, the construction of new classroom additions, kitchen renovations at the Middle School, and numerous improvements to the High School, including a new secure entrance, Performing Arts theater upgrades, field turf installation, tennis court additions, and the construction of a concession building.